Strengthen Brand/Content Credibility

 You can also ask doctors how they treat patients differently now with the pandemic (for example, recommending certain high-risk patients to stay home and the online/home treatment regimes they recommend).

 Readjusting Messaging For Existing Patients

-Another marketing trend that will continue into 2021 is shifting the message that healthcare facilities send their patients.
+Another digital marketing trend that will continue into 2021 is shifting the message that healthcare facilities send their patients.